 Spend at least two hours on background or opposition research before writing a word of your speech.

-The overall framework of your speech will be split up into topic areas.
+The overall framework of your speech will be split up into topic areas that support your campaign messaging and should align with your campaign strategy.
 You may want to discuss a number of issues that are relevant to the audience.
 If you think you might discuss three topics (always a good number to work towards) then prepare five topics.
 That way, if you get pulled into something that isn’t part of your speech (by an audience question or by your competition) then you will likely have something prepared for it.
 Remember, if a topic comes up that you haven’t done any prep work on, and you are not confident on the figures, you can always move the conversation back to topics you have prepared.

 Preparation of a topic means background reading, memorizing of key metrics or quotations, assembly of the text of your speech, and rigorous fact-checking on all these elements.